-1 Please refer to the October 2015 PEA for further information regarding the Elk Creek Property.

-2 Other than those accounts payable related to the advancement of the feasibility study on the Elk Creek Project, disclosed above.

-3 Includes funding received in January 2016, less closing fees paid to Lind
+- 1 Please refer to the October 2015 PEA for further information regarding the Elk Creek Property. - 2 Other than those accounts payable related to the advancement of the feasibility study on the Elk Creek Project, disclosed above. - 3 Total funding received, less closing fees paid to Lind